brandur/sorg/content/drafts/graphql.md

 completely accurate.

 Finally, GraphQL is **typed**.
-Types often come in the form of complex objects (e.g., `Customer`) or JSON scalars (e.g., int, string), but the type system also supports more sophisticated features like enumerations, interfaces, and union types.
+Types often come in the form of complex objects (e.g., `User`) or JSON scalars (e.g., int, string), but the type system also supports more sophisticated features like enumerations, interfaces, and union types.
 Nullability is baked right in, which works out incredibly well when building APIs in languages that don't